gruebite/zzz/README.md

 null -> "parent" -> "child" -> "grand child"
 ```

-### strings can be quoted with double quotes or Lua strings:
+### Strings can be quoted with double quotes or Lua strings:
 ```
 "parent":[[ child ]]:[==[grand child]=]]==];
 ```